Code2021X/ifarith-compiler/discussion.md

 Your team will receive a small bonus for being the first team to report a unique bug (unique determined by me).

+Some things related to letfunction will report errors and display let*: bad syntax (not an identifier and expression for a binding) in: (x = 5) (prim-plus) let*: bad syntax (not an identifier and expression for a binding) in: (x = 5) (const.ifa) error message, so we say that this is an unfixed bug.
+The compile.rkt cannot support greater than and less than when running .ifa files, only =.
+When we run a function that contains < or >, the error message is a matching error.
+When we run a function that contains =, the terminal will display the expected output.
+This is also a potential bug.

 [ High Level Reflection ]

 In roughly 100-500 words, write a summary of your findings in working